JamesDorling/SortManager/README.md

 Firstly, I have learned about how Java uses pointers to arrays after struggling to work out why my bubble sort method was not working for a few hours, and I have definitely solidified my knowledge of OOP, with this being the first time I have ever tried out a pattern.

+I have also learned both merge sort and insertion sort, two sorting methods that I had never used before this project.